cckmwong-data/youtube_sentiment_analysis/README.md

    - Integrating a transformer-based model (RoBERTa)
    - Deploying a Streamlit application that allows users to select and compare models

-* he custom-trained LSTM model achieved an accuracy of **0.78** on the test set, outperforming traditional rule-based sentiment approaches including TextBlob (**0.61**) and VADER (**0.63**).
+* The custom-trained LSTM model achieved an accuracy of **0.78** on the test set, outperforming traditional rule-based sentiment approaches including TextBlob (**0.61**) and VADER (**0.63**).
 These results highlight the benefit of using deep learning methods for capturing contextual patterns, negations, and subtle emotional cues in social media text.

 ---